Luyanda-web09/Introduction-to-AI-IBM-/README.md

 Marketing: The marketing and sales departments utilize ML for lead generation and personalized campaigns, leveraging existing models for targeted outreach.
 Overall, the content emphasizes that while discussions about advanced AI continue, machine learning is already a vital part of our daily lives.

-an overview of key concepts and applications of Artificial Intelligence (AI) and its various forms.
+An overview of key concepts and applications of Artificial Intelligence (AI) and its various forms.

 Types of AI